We take the mystery out of UI benefits.

 The hearing may not happen for several months.
 In the meantime, you should continue to certify for benefits (tell the UI Board about your job search), even if you are not receiving benefits, until you get a new job.

-Burdick Law PLLC has in some cases successfully obtained reversals of denials without a hearing.
+In some cases, Burdick Law PLLC has successfully obtained reversals of denials without a hearing.
 Generally, though, a hearing will be necessary.
 At the hearing, the judge will hear both your and your employer's side of the story.
 After the hearing, the judge will issue a written decision deciding who is right.
-The Board conducts all hearings virtually as of early 2025.
-If Burdick Law PLLC represents you, Ben will attend your virtual hearing and argue on your behalf.
+The Board conducts all hearings virtually (by phone or computer) as of late 2025.
+If Burdick Law PLLC represents you, Ben will help prepare you for the hearing; attend your hearing; cross-examine the employer's witnesses; and argue on your behalf.
 You can usually expect a decision within a week or two after the hearing.

 4. I got a letter saying I lied on the application and have to repay benefits.
 I didn't lie!
 What happens next?

 Stay calm.
-It's terrible to be accused of lying, but you're entitled to a hearing just as if you had been denied benefits.
-While the hearing is pending, you don't have to repay the benefits.
+It's terrible to be accused of lying, but you're entitled to a hearing, just as if you had been denied benefits.
+Until the judge issues a decision, you don't have to repay the benefits.
 YOU MUST TIMELY REQUEST A HEARING!
 See #3 above.

 5. What happens if I lose the hearing?

 You are entitled to appeal to the Unemployment Insurance Appeals Board.
-There will not usually be a second hearing.
+Although the Board can order a second hearing, it usually does not do so.
 Instead, you and the employer will each submit written briefs arguing why your position is the right one.
-If Burdick Law PLLC represents you, we will file the brief on your behalf.
+If Burdick Law PLLC represents you, we will write and file the brief on your behalf.

 6. What happens if I lose the appeal?

 You can appeal from the Unemployment Insurance Appeal Board to the New York State court system — specifically, the Appellate Division, Third Department.
 Appeals to the courts ("judicial appeals") are time-consuming, expensive, and create precedent (good or bad) for other cases going forward.
-Burdick Law PLLC does pursue judicial appeals in appropriate cases, but does not guarantee that representation in the initial retainer agreement.
+Burdick Law PLLC does pursue judicial appeals in appropriate cases; however, we do not guarantee that representation in the initial retainer agreement.
 We will discuss judicial appeals if and when the time comes.